 - A recent cost of care estimate compiled by a Centre County veterinarian office

-- Vet Verification and Information Form (to be completed by the veterinarian after owner application submission)
+- Vet Verification and Information Form (to be completed by PAWS with your veterinarian after owner application submission)

 The process for individuals seeking a grant via the VET Fund consists of the following steps:

-- Individuals seeking medical assistance for their dog or cat should complete a visit with a licensed Centre County veterinarian and receive a diagnosis and/or recommendation along with official estimate for the procedure.
+- Individuals seeking medical assistance for their dog or cat should complete a visit with a licensed veterinarian and receive a diagnosis and/or recommendation along with official estimate for the procedure.

 - Individuals should apply for Care Credit in order to determine their eligibility for a VET Fund Grant.